MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 - A method to extract features from a text, for example, a text document.
 - The features are useful for training machine learning algorithms to create a vocabulary of unique words as a training set.
-- Bad of words is a collection of words:
+- Bag of words is a collection of words:
     - It represents a sentence with word counts.
     - It does not use the order of the words.
 - This method is with: